SciML/Catalyst.jl/docs/src/inverse_problems/optimization_ode_param_fitting.md

 ```

 !!! note
     `OptimizationProblem` cannot currently accept parameter values in the form of a map (e.g. `[:kB => 1.0, :kD => 1.0, :kP => 1.0]`).
 These must be provided as individual values (using the same order as the parameters occur in in the `parameters(rs)` vector).
+Similarly, `build_loss_objective`'s `save_idxs` uses the species index, rather than the species directly.
+These inconsistencies should be remedied in future package releases.

 Finally, we can optimise `optprob` to find the parameter set that best fits our data.
-Optimization.jl does not provide any optimisation methods by default.
-Instead, for each supported optimisation package, it provides a corresponding wrapper-package to import that optimisation package for using with Optimization.
-E.g., if we wish to [Optim.jl](https://github.com/JuliaNLSolvers/Optim.jl)'s [Nelder-Mead](https://en.wikipedia.org/wiki/Nelder%E2%80%93Mead_method) method, we must install and import the OptimizationOptimJL package.
+Optimization.jl only provide a few optimisation methods natively.
+However, for each supported optimisation package, it provides a corresponding wrapper-package to import that optimisation package for use with Optimization.jl.
+E.g., if we wish to use [Optim.jl](https://github.com/JuliaNLSolvers/Optim.jl)'s [Nelder-Mead](https://en.wikipedia.org/wiki/Nelder%E2%80%93Mead_method) method, we must install and import the OptimizationOptimJL package.
 A summary of all, by Optimization.jl, supported optimisation packages can be found [here](https://docs.sciml.ai/Optimization/stable/#Overview-of-the-Optimizers).
 Here, we import the Optim.jl package and uses it to minimise our cost function (thus finding a parameter set that fits the data):
 ```@example diffeq_param_estim_1
 using OptimizationOptimJL
 optsol = solve(optprob, Optim.NelderMead())